Campus Based Programs and Eligibility Requirements

 - Be a citizen, national or permanent resident alien with a valid Social Security number.
 Students must verify their eligible non-citizen status upon request.

 - For FSEOG, be a matriculated undergraduate student who has not already earned a bachelor's degree or the equivalent.

 - For Federal Work Study, students must not be receiving support from a religious community, society, or order of which they are a member.

 - Have exceptional financial need with a zero EFC (Expected Family Contribution) as determined by FAFSA results.
-Students who receive a federal Pell Grant must be given first priority for FSEOG.
+Only students who receive a federal Pell Grant will be considered for SEOG due to limited funding availability.

 - Not be in default on any federal loan borrowed while attending any institution at any time.